Helicobacter pylori Breath Test

 The patient should have fasted for at least 1 hour before administering the breath test.

-The breath test should not be used until 4 weeks or more after the end of treatment for the eradication of Helicobacter pylori as earlier posttreatment assessment may give false-negative results.
+The breath test should not be used until 4 weeks or more after the end of treatment for the eradication of H pylori as earlier posttreatment assessment may give false-negative results.

-A correlation between the number of Helicobacter pylori organisms in the stomach and the breath test result has not been established.
+A correlation between the number of H pylori organisms in the stomach and the breath test result has not been established.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.